Experienced riders use their psoas muscles without being aware of it.

 The following quiz shows how we unconsciously process information.

 SULT OF YEARS OF SCIENTIFIC

 Now count the number of F’s in the above text before reading further.

 Most people initially count three F’s.
 One each in finished, files and scientific.

 However, there are actually a total of six F’s.
 The brain unconsciously processes the word of so most of us do not see the three additional F’s.
 We can read and understand the meaning of the text, yet we are not conscious of the F’s.
-This is what I call unconscious competence.
+This is an example of unconscious competence.

-The same phenomenon happens with riding instructors and experienced riders when they describe how they use their bodies to ride, since most are using their psoas muscles unconsciously.
-When they make statements such as; sit deep in the saddle, keep your heels down, or sit up straight, they are specifically describing what they do with their own bodies, but they actually use their bodies differently than their students.
+The same thing happens when riding instructors describe how they use their bodies to ride, since most have never heard of the psoas muscles and use their psoas muscles unconsciously.
+When they make statements such as; sit deep in the saddle, ride on your pants pockets, keep your heels down, or sit up straight, they are specifically describing what they do with their own bodies, but they are actually using their bodies differently than their students.